ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 That's it!
 You've transferred AVAX from the X-Chain to C-Chain!

-You can pass this txID into [examples/avm/getTx.ts](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/getTx.ts), plus other similar network settings, then you can run it
+You can pass this txID `r2yYqcnCJcdeV5gddZ8NUoG5ZD3Ef7DxbkiE9xn4RxFcDdMd1` into [examples/avm/getTx.ts](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/getTx.ts), plus other similar network settings, then you can run

 ```zsh
 avalanchejs $ ts-node examples/avm/getTx.ts
 ```

-Returns:
+which returns:

 ```js
 {